dflourusso/expo-sqlite-orm/README.md

 You need to provide 3 things:

-- `database`: Instance of expo SQLite or promise with that instance
+- `databaseName`: Name of the database to be created/used by expo SQLite
 - `tableName`: The name of the table
 - `columnMapping`: The columns for the model and their types
   - Supported options: `type`, `primary_key`, `autoincrement`, `not_null`, `unique`, `default`